-- 1. Child care centers should be located on stand-alone properties outside nodes, as defined in the Precise Plan for El Camino Real. - 2.
+- 1. Child care centers should not be located on stand-alone properties inside nodes, as defined in the Precise Plan for El Camino Real. - 2.
 Child care centers should not be located within close proximity to adult businesses, auto repair uses and hazardous material sites. - 3.
-Child care centers should not be located in shopping centers in order to avoid parking, circulation and outdoor activity space conflicts.
+Child care centers located in shopping centers must avoid parking and circulation issues.
+Also, outdoor activity space must be located in a manner that does not disrupt the flow of vehicular and pedestrian traffic, nor the use of other businesses on site.